Last updated: May 2026

 Safe Transition Protocol

 When transitioning, shift foods slowly over 7 to 10 days by mixing increasing portions of the new food into the old.
-Sudden changes cause GI upset, resulting in vet bills that wipe out your savings.
+Sudden changes cause GI upset, resulting in treatment costs that wipe out your savings.

 Rotating Sales